This article has links to products and services we love, which we may make commission from.

 Write down where you want to go and what you want to do.
 Then it is time to do some research – this is all part of the long term travel experience!
-Use Lonely Planet, travel blogs, tourist board websites, and Pinterest to get a feel for backpacking prices, visa instructions (and costs), itineraries, public transport information, and ideas of things to do.
+Use social media, travel blogs, tourist board websites, and Pinterest to get a feel for backpacking prices, visa instructions (and costs), itineraries, public transport information, and ideas of things to do.

 Check Prices Online